sparcflow/LeoStrike/README.md

 # LeoStrike
-Scripts used during the investigation of LeoStrike (How to Hack Like a Rockstar)
+Scripts used during the investigation of LeoStrike (How to Investigate Like a Rockstar)